 - 3.01 The Public Works Director, or designee, will decide when to begin snow and ice control operations.
 Generally, snow removal operations will take place during the early morning hours when traffic is at a minimum.
 The criteria for that decision shall be based upon: - a.
-Snow accumulation of two inches (2") or more. - b.
-Drifting of snow that impairs travel. - c.
+Snow accumulation of two inches (2") or more. - Drifting of snow that impairs travel. - c.
 Icy conditions which seriously hinders travel. - d.
-Time of snowfall in relationship to heavy traffic use of streets. - e.
-Time of snowfall in relationship to its melting off the streets. - 3.02 Snow and ice control operations are expensive and involve the use of limited personnel and equipment.
-Consequently, snowplowing operations will not generally be conducted for snow accumulations of less than two inches (2"). - 3.03 Snow will be plowed in a manner so as to minimize any traffic obstructions.
-Snow will be plowed so the discharge is directed onto the boulevard area of the street.
+Time of snowfall in relationship to heavy traffic use of streets. - 3.02 Snow will be plowed so the discharge is directed onto the boulevard area of the street.
 In times of extreme snowfall, streets will not always be immediately and completely cleared of snow.
-This results in the need for additional passes to clear the snow the full width of the street the next day. - 3.04 Where space does not allow for snow to be piled in the boulevard, the City may remove the snow by truck from a given area.
-Such snow removal operations will not commence until other snow removal operations and City duties have been completed. - 3.05 The City Council or their designee shall establish snowplowing routes as seen fit under certain conditions.
-In times of extreme snowfall, high traffic volume streets which connect major sections of the City and provide access for emergency fire, police, and medical services, will be plowed first.
+This results in the need for additional passes to clear the snow the full width of the street the next day. - 3.03 Where space does not allow for snow to be piled in the boulevard, the City may remove the snow by truck from a given area.
+Such snow removal operations will not commence until other snow removal operations and City duties have been completed. - 3.04 In times of extreme snowfall, high traffic volume streets which connect major sections of the City and provide access for emergency fire, police, and medical services, will be plowed first.
 Second priority streets are those streets providing access to schools, commercial businesses, and residential streets.
 Third priority streets are alleys, parking lots, and cul-de-sacs.
-Priority ranking may be interrupted in order to respond to emergency requests for assistance or at the direction of the Public Works Director or designee. - 3.06 Sand, salt, and other chemicals/materials may be used where hazardous icy or slippery conditions exist.
+Priority ranking may be interrupted in order to respond to emergency requests for assistance or at the direction of the Public Works Director or designee. - 3.05 Sand, salt, and other chemicals/materials may be used where hazardous icy or slippery conditions exist.
 Sand, salt, or other chemicals/materials may be placed at intersections, hills, crosswalks, curves, and required vehicle stop areas as necessary for driving safety.
 This provides for traction, but is not intended to provide bare pavement during winter driving conditions.